 - Shopping Excursion – enjoy the chance to shop for souvenirs and negotiate for Fijian handicraft bargains at the local markets and retail shops located in Nadi township.

-Overnights: Rustic Pathways Eco-lodge Service Base, Momi Bay
+Overnights: Eco-lodge Service Base, Momi Bay

-Day 7 Island Hopping
+Day 7 Island Hopping!

 After a hearty breakfast this morning, you will enjoy a full-day island-hopping excursion to several of the islands located in the Mamanuca Island group.
 These islands are located just off Nadi and offer the chance to soak up some sun, swim in the tropical waters and snorkel to explore the underwater world Fiji is famous for.
-You can expect to set off around 8.30am and return by about 5:00pm.

-Overnight: Rustic Pathways Eco-lodge Service Base, Momi Bay
+Overnight: Eco-lodge Service Base, Momi Bay

-Day 8 Kayak Then Catch Ya Later Fiji
+Day 8 Catch Ya Later Fiji

-TRAVELING – IT LEAVES YOU SPEECHLESS, THEN TURNS YOU INTO A STORYTELLER.
+TRAVELLING – IT LEAVES YOU SPEECHLESS, THEN TURNS YOU INTO A STORYTELLER.